OpenVoiceOS/community-docs/docs/architecture.md

 # OpenVoiceOS Architecture
-**This section can be a bit technical, but is included for refrence**
+**This section can be a bit technical, but is included for reference.** It is not necessary to read this section for day-to-day usage of OVOS.

 OVOS is a collection of modular services that work together to provide a seamless, private, open source voice assistant.
-Every OVOS service runs as an indivudually and interacts with one another.
+Every OVOS service runs individually and interacts with the other avaliable services.

 The suggested way to start OVOS is with systemd service files.
 Most of the supported images run these services as a normal `user` instead of system wide.
-If you get and error when using the system files, try using it as a system service.
+If you get an error when using the system files, try using it as a system service.

+**NOTE** The `ovos.service` is just a wrapper to control the other OVOS services.
+It is used here as an example showing `--user` vs `system`.

 - user service
   - `systemctl --user status ovos.service`